bgachara/bgachara.github.io/posts/rust_ref.md

 println!("{funny_number}")

 ```
-- We can also create references to references
+- We can also create references to references.

 ```rust